toastdriven/restless/README.rst

 A lightweight REST miniframework for Python.

-Works great with Django & Flask, but should be useful for many other Python web frameworks.
+Works great with Django, Flask & Pyramid, but should be useful for many other Python web frameworks.
 Based on the lessons learned from Tastypie_ & other REST libraries.

 .. _Tastypie: http://tastypieapi.org/